asisamko/FloodifyNGL/README.md

 # FloodifyNGL
 A simple Ngl.Link message flooder written in Python.
+A funny way to prank your friends.

 ## Installation and usage